stooke/macos-build-openjdk8u/README.md

 ### Caveats:
 - This patch only works with XCode 9 or 10.
 - This patch will produce a JDK that runs on macOS 10.9 and above; the original code runs on macOS 10.7 and above.
-- There is an issue during shutdown that has been solved in later JDKs, a crash in `PerfData::~PerfData()`.
-This can be avoided by (1) commenting out the code on macOS (fine if you didn't start your JVM via JNI) or by setting a command line option to not capture performance data in the first place.
+- If you see a crash in a destructor, and the destructor is not virtual, try making the destructor virtual and see if it still crashes.
+If the issue is fixed, please email me.

 ## The quick way

-Download ands run _build.sh_ from this repo
+Download and run _build8.sh_ from this repo

 ## Install Prerequisites